Jessica Pinsky, Executive Director

 She received her MFA in Textiles from the Kent State University School of Art, where she now teaches Surface Design and Professional Practices.
 Solo exhibitions include those at the Cleveland Sculpture Center, the Morgan Paper Conservatory; group and invitational exhibits at the Zanesville Museum of Art, FAVA Gallery, Mansfield Museum of Art, Malone University in Akron, and William Busta Gallery, Cleveland.
 In 2009-2010, Cross participated in artist residencies at the Hungarian Multicultural Center in Budapest, Hungary, at the Vermont Studio Center in Johnson, Vermont, and at Zygote Press and the Morgan Paper Conservatory, both in Cleveland.
 In 2009, Cross was an American representative in Paris, France, in the ENSAD exhibit, under the aegis of the World Shibori Network.
 Cross recently co-juried the 2014 Form Not Function National Quilt Exhibition at the Carnegie Center for Art in New Albany, Indiana. www.rebeccastextiles.com

 Trey D. Gehring is a textile artist originally from Baton Rouge, Louisiana.
 He moved to Ohio to pursue his interest in textile art.
-He is a selfproclaimed textile geek and loves learning new techniques.
+He is a self-proclaimed textile geek and loves learning new techniques.
 Weaving is one of his biggest passions and he is always excited to introduce people to the magic that is woven cloth.
-He received his BFA in Textile Arts at Kent State University where he now pursues his MFA and teaches undergraduate courses on weaving and fabric printing.
-For more information, visit www.treydgehring.com
+He received his MFA in Textile Arts at Kent State University where he teaches an undergraduate course on fabric printing and repeat pattern design. www.treydgehring.com

 Sandy Shelenberger, Instructor